tgsn-co/SlackSummarisePDF/README.md

 **Configure API Gateway:**

 1. Return to the Lambda function and create an API Gateway and configure it to trigger the Lambda function.
-In order to verify the gateway with Slack change the code in main.py to:
+In order to verify the gateway with Slack, change the code in main.py to:

 ```
 import json